flamelily-bluescsi/bluescsi/picomem.md

 Our prices <b>include</b> delivery to simplify checkout and you will receive a dispatch email.
 Make sure you choose the correct delivery region from the dropdown.

-We are now a registered distributor for the [PicoMEM](https://github.com/FreddyVRetro/ISA-PicoMEM){:target="_blank"}, and the project creator (Freddy V) will get a share of every purchase.
+We are the registered UK distributor for the [PicoMEM](https://github.com/FreddyVRetro/ISA-PicoMEM){:target="_blank"}, and the project creator (Freddy V) will get a share of every purchase.

 The PicoMEM is an 8-bit ISA expansion card which aims to be an all-in-one solution for ISA-based vintage PCs.
 It is designed as a way to run Emulated ISA boards on a real PC.
 It connects the full 8Bit Memory and I/O Bus plus an IRQ to a Raspberry Pi Pico, through a multiplexor/Level shifter chip.
 It also has a 8Mbyte PSRAM connected in SPI and a MicroSD Slot.
 The PicoMEM Board can be seen as both a working PC extension board as well as a development platform.